ImNotJimboJones/PezUI/Interface/AddOns/ThnanMod/README.txt

 Thnan's Mod

 A framework for various features.
-See each plugin's readme for information and version changes.
+See each plugin's readme for more information.

 VERSION CHANGES:

+3.3.0:

+- Fixed issue where time until daily quest reset was sometimes incorrect.
+- Fixed issue where daily reset config setting would set itself to 11.
+- Fixed issue causing excessive memory usage in time functions.
+- Added features to Battle Pets plugin.
+- Bug fixes in Farm plugin.
+- Added features to Farm plugin.

 3.2.2: